jrneeley/Light-Curve-Fitting/README.md

 # Light-Curve-Fitting

 Routines to find the period of periodic variable stars, and to derive a smoothed light curve fit.
+See test_lcvs directory for compatible format for input data.

 ### Example